 1672 Musselburgh - The Lawyer Golfer

 Myth has it that Mary Stuart, Queen of Scots, (1542-1587), played golf at Musselburgh in 1567.
 This claim is derived from a charge that the Earl of Moray put before the Westminster Commissioners in the 'Articles' in 1568.
 He accused Mary of playing golf and mail at Seton House only a few days after the murder of her husband, Lord Darnley, in which he claimed she was implicated.
 The original Seton home, now destroyed, was 4 miles east of Musselburgh.
 Mail looked similar to putting or 'target' golf and it is possible that the Earl did not know which game was played and thus we cannot be sure what game Mary played or where.

 There is definite evidence that Sir John Foulis of Ravelston, a prominent Edinburgh lawyer, who kept copious records of his golf on Leith Links, played golf at Musselburgh in 1672.
 He lost in a match with his friends Gosford and Lyon and others as his notebook records:

 Mar 2 Lost at Golfe at Musselboorgh with Gosford, Lyon etc .. .. £3 5s 0d

 Gosford also played Lord Newbyth, Lord of Session, on the East Links at North Berwick in the same year.
 The East Links at North Berwick is no longer played but Musselburgh course is and therefore Sir John Foulis is the first known person who played an extant golf course, which is why it is listed in the Guinness Book of Records as the oldest course.

-It is no surprise therefore that Musselburgh is the site of the world's first recorded women's golf competition, when in 1811, (Royal) Musselburgh Golf Club offered prizes for the fish ladies golf competition held annually on New Year's day.
+It is no surprise therefore that Musselburgh is the site of the world's first known women's golf competition, when the (Royal) Musselburgh Golf Club offered prizes for the fish ladies golf competition held annually on New Year's day 1811.